-Ekpar Asat is a Uyghur businessman dedicated to helping older people and children with disabilities.
+Ekpar Asat is a Uyghur tech entrepreneur, media founder and philanthropist dedicated to helping older people and children with disabilities.
 He founded a popular social media app that featured information on a variety of current affairs and cultural topics.
 He went missing in April 2016, after which he was later convicted without any known trial on charges of "inciting ethnic hatred and ethnic discrimination" (煽动民族仇恨、民族歧视) and sentenced to 15 years in prison.
 His family only found out about the trial through communications between the Chinese authorities and a few US senators in December 2019 and January 2020.
-He is currently detained in a prison in Xinjiang's Aksu prefecture.
+He is currently detained in a prison in Xinjiang's Aksu Prefecture.

-Date: 12 March 2021
+Date: 26 April 2021